USDA-FSA/fsa-design-system/guides/applications/forms.md

 layout: guide
 parent: "Applications"
 title: "Forms"
-intro: "FSA Applications that should adhere to the layout and specifications for forms that are listed below."
+intro: "FSA Applications shall adhere to the layout and specifications for forms that are listed below."

 ---